thepanacealab/SMMT/data_annotationANDstandardization/README.md

 ```

 **separate_tweets.py** This utility separates Tweet json objects from a file of twitter json objects (obtained by hydrating tweets) using a dictionary.
-The input for this utlity is a json file with one json object per line.
+The input for this utility is a json file with one json object per line.
 This program extracts the tweet text from the json object and uses the dictionary to identify the presence of dictionary.
 If there is a match, the tweet object is written to the output file.
 The output file consists of all such separated Tweet Json objects.

 | Arguments     | Description | Required |
 | ------------- | ------------- | ------------- |